 SCREEN: Profile Tab being clicked, then Temperature tab being clicked.

-The Amplification or Amplification Rate and Anneal or Anneal Derivative tabs show fluorescence readings or changes in fluorescence during the amplification and anneal phases, respectively [1].
-The Results tab shows a tabular view of the LAMP results that can be interpreted according to manuscript directions [2].
+The Amplification and Amplification Rate tabs show fluorescence readings and changes in fluorescence during the amplification phage.
+The Anneal and Anneal Derivative tabs show fluorescence readings and changes in fluorescence during the anneal phase [1].
+The Result tab shows a tabular view of the LAMP results.
+There are four columns (Graph Name, Well Number, Well Name, and Peak Value).
+The Amp Time and Anneal Derivatives of all eight samples are shown.
+The results that can be interpreted according to manuscript directions [2].

-SCREEN: Amplification or Amplification Rate tab being clicked, then the Anneal or Anneal Derivative tab being clicked.
+SCREEN: Amplification and Amplification Rate tabs being clicked, then the Anneal and Anneal Derivative tabs being clicked.

 SCREEN: Result tab being clicked.
+Four column headings being clicked.
+Amp time for the samples being circled.
+Anneal derivatives for the samples being circled [2].

 Protocol Script Questions